Bright futures in Kenya start with safe water

 Children can fill their bottles and cups at the drinking fountains on campus.

 When children don’t have access to water at home, they are often responsible for collecting it for their families.
-Sharing the burden with their mothers, children around the world spend 200 million hours each day collecting water.
+Sharing the burden with their mothers, girls around the world spend 200 million hours each day collecting water.
 This takes time away from school.
 Likewise, poor sanitation keeps kids, especially girls, from being able to go to school.
 When schools offer both safe water and improved sanitation on site, attendance often increases.

 48871744486_50103fb4eb_c.jpg